Maxim-Karpov/BLAST-easy/README.md

 - out.hits_only.txt - a single header, tab-separated file containing all of the matches

 ## Future implementations
-  1) Single-script installation of the database of choice, with checkpoints.
-  2) Ability to run other types of BLAST searches.
+  1) Ability to run other types of BLAST searches.
-  3) Database de-installation script.
+  2) Database de-installation script.
-  4) Correction of the output to correctly match the user designated ```-max_hsps``` parameter.
+  3) Correction of the output to correctly match the user designated ```-max_hsps``` parameter.